eyecan-ai/scannerf/docs/index.md

 To do so, send an e-mail to **info@eyecan.ai** with subject "Scannerf results submission" and the following info:

 - The **name**/s of your method/s.
-- A link to a published **paper** describing it/them.
+- A **description** of your method/s.
-- A download link with your results for every proposed method, with rendered images for every test set sample.
+- A **download link** with your results for every proposed method, with rendered images for every test set sample.
 We will compute metrics on those images.

 Feel free to ask us any questions!